 Heart Failure (HF) is a chronic condition that affects more than 26 million people globally.
-Over five million adults in the U.S. suffer from HF and it remains a leading cause of death and hospitalization, with associated healthcare costs exceeding $30 billion annually.
+Over six million adults in Canada and the United States suffer from heart failure and it remains a leading cause of death and hospitalization, with associated healthcare costs exceeding $30 billion annually in the U.S. alone.
 People with HF suffer from shortness of breath, rapid heart rate, edema, reduced exercise capacity, often struggle with simple daily activities, and are frequently hospitalized.
 For many, these symptoms significantly reduce quality of life.

 In a healthy heart, the left ventricle (lower left chamber) relaxes to fill with blood from the atrium (upper left chamber).
 Once filled, the left ventricle pumps the blood to the body.
 In heart failure, there is insufficient output from the heart.
 In heart failure with reduced ejection fraction (HFrEF), also known as systolic heart failure, this results from reduced contraction of the left ventricle such that not enough blood is pumped into the circulation.
 In heart failure with preserved ejection fraction (HFpEF), also known as diastolic heart failure, the left ventricle becomes stiff and does not relax normally.
 As a result, it cannot fill properly, and pressure begins to increase in the left heart chambers and in the lungs.
 The increased pressure in the lungs is the cause of shortness of breath.